xavierlacot/joli.js/README.markdown

 ## Presentation of joli.js
 joli.js is a simple ORM for [Appcelerator Titanium mobile](http://www.appcelerator.com/products/titanium-mobile-application-development/) projects.
 It was built borrowing large parts of the code of [JazzRecord](http://www.jazzrecord.org/), a more general and complex javascript ORM.
 Praise and kudos to them!

+joli.js is widely unit-tested.
+Go check [the demo application](https://github.com/xavierlacot/joli.js-demo/) in order to run the test suite.

 ## What does "joli" stand for?
 "joli" means in French "nice", "tiny".
 Just what joli.js tries to be.